 Together they recorded only one single with the songs "Reino Encantado" and "Sonho Louco".
 Due to the lack of success of the record, the band split and went their separate ways.

 In 1988, Luiz returned to music by participating in the album "En Cantos Gerais", a compilation of music from musicians from Patos de Minas.
 He contributed two songs, "Anjo Caído" and "Em Algum Lugar da América", the latter of which was performed by Neusinha Morais.

 In 2000 he found Leyline with his son Gabriel Esteves.

-Apart his musical work with Leyline, Luiz has his solo musical project and has recorded 8 albums and a single so far.
+Apart his musical work with Leyline, Luiz has his solo musical project and has recorded 10 albums so far.